itfanr/ros2-wiki/Windows-Development-Setup.md

 There is currently support for eProsima FastRTPS, PrismTech's OpenSplice, and RTI's Connext DDS.
 The source distribution of ROS 2 includes FastRTPS, so it will always build unless explicitly ignored.

-#### PrismTech OpenSplice
+#### Adlink OpenSplice

-If you would like to also build against PrismTech OpenSplice, you will need to first download the latest version of [OpenSplice 6.7.171127](https://github.com/ADLINK-IST/opensplice/releases/tag/OSPL_V6_7_171127OSS_RELEASE) (we require at least version 6.7.170912).
+If you would like to also build against OpenSplice, you will need to first download the latest version of [OpenSplice 6.7.171127](https://github.com/ADLINK-IST/opensplice/releases/tag/OSPL_V6_7_171127OSS_RELEASE) (we require at least version 6.7.170912).
-Then for any shell that you open and want to use OpenSplice run something like the following command before building and running ROS 2:
+Then run something like the following command before building ROS 2, to set up the OpenSplice environment:

 ```
 call "C:\opensplice67\HDE\x86_64.win64\release.bat"